jcalijurio/angularjs-paraguay-validators/README.md

 AngularJS Paraguay Validators is a library that provides validators and masks for RUC numbers and Car Plate / AngularJS Paraguay Validators és una biblioteca que proporciona validaciones y máscaras para números RUC y Placas de vehículo.
 This library is a port of [paraguay-validators](https://www.npmjs.com/package/paraguay-validators) package for AngularJS.

 > Warning: For compability with others libraries we are introducing the 'py' prefix to solve the incompatibility problems.
-So, the directives without 'py' prefix are now deprecated and will be removed soon.
+So, the directives without 'py' prefix are now deprecated and will be removed in version 1.3.

-## Instalation ##
+## Installation ##

 ### With npm